-The ECGP is one of two programs created from the VW ZEV infrastructure investment allotment.
-The ECGP distributes funds to facilitate interstate and intrastate travel with ZEVs.
-To achieve this goal, funds will support projects to enhance and extend the ZEV infrastructure network on hightraffic routes between population hubs.
+The ECGP is one of two programs that will be created from the VW ZEV infrastructure investment allotment.
+The ECGP will distribute funds to facilitate interstate and intrastate travel with ZEVs.
+To achieve this goal, funds will support projects to enhance and extend the ZEV infrastructure network on high-traffic routes between population hubs.
 Specifically, funds will be used to deploy Direct Current Fast Chargers (DCFC) along Federal Highway Administration (FHWA) designated alternative fuel corridors, which can be found in Attachment A. For updates to this list please go to: